YAVENSINGH/YAVENSINGH/README.md

 - 👋 Hi, I’m @YAVENSINGH
-- 👀 I’m interested in software developing
+- 👀 I’m interested in devops engineer
-- 🌱 I’m currently learning aws and software development
+- 🌱 I’m currently learning aws and devops engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yaven_singh (instagram)